cassmastern/lers-sandbox/docs/network_data_center.md

 # A Sample Data Centre Network

-Below is a sample data center netwok topology.
+Below is a sample data centre network topology.
 Hopefully enough representative of the 2025 technology landscape to analyze and learn, especially from a security perspective.

+## Why It Matters

+Understanding the layout of a data centre network is essential to identifying potential vulnerabilities and planning effective defenses.
+This architecture serves as the baseline for threat modeling exercises using STRIDE and MITRE ATT&CK frameworks.

+## Network Topology Overview

+This diagram outlines a simplified data centre network architecture, segmented into public-facing cloud services, internal developer resources, and observability components.
+It serves as the foundation for subsequent threat modeling exercises.

 ```mermaid
 flowchart TD